photo-cli/photo-cli/README.md

 Strategy for reading photos from the input folder.
 You can read only a single folder (not reading any subfolders), keep your input folder hierarchy on the output, or flatten all subfolders into a single folder.

-You must select folder process behavior to whether use original folder hierarchy or flatten into single folder/grouped folder by [Group By Folder](#group-by-folder---g---group-by-).
+You must select folder process behavior to whether to use the original folder hierarchy or flatten into single folder/grouped folder by [Group By Folder](#group-by-folder---g---group-by-).

 | Option                            | Value | Description                                                                                                                                    |
 |-----------------------------------|-------|------------------------------------------------------------------------------------------------------------------------------------------------|